lqy1998/deepTUT/HUNG-YI LEE/ML2021/03_Training_tips.md

 	<img src="https://user-images.githubusercontent.com/68600731/147454727-a990de86-ce22-44a4-a1ce-3d2dc50fbab7.png" width="300">

 ## 3.2 learning rate
-* loss doesn't get not lower, gradients still concuss
+* loss doesn't get no lower, gradients still concuss but not be small

 	<img src="https://user-images.githubusercontent.com/68600731/147457629-a6df79bf-f526-4cf4-8227-077a621a9b41.png" width="300">